Migros

 Migros ([ˈmiɡro]) is Switzerland's largest retail company, its largest supermarket chain and largest employer.
 It is also one of the forty largest retailers in the world.
 It is structured in the form of a cooperative federation (the Federation of Migros Cooperatives), with more than two million members.

-It co-founded Turkey's largest retailer, Migros Türk, which became independent of Migros Switzerland in 1975.
+It co-founded Turkey's largest retailer, also named Migros, which became independent of Migros Switzerland in 1975.